 Parties will be given 10 days to review and respond to any evidence uncovered by the investigator once evidence gathering has been concluded and a draft report has been made to all parties review.
 During this time parties may edit their statements, present new evidence, and reply to all evidence gathered by either party or the investigator.
-After the 10 day period, each party will receive notice from the Coordinator that the investigator has begun writing the investigative report.
-When the investigative report has been completed by the investigator, it will be sent to the Coordinator for review.
+After the 10 day period, each party will receive notice from the Coordinator that the investigator has been completed by the investigator, it will be sent to the Coordinator for review.
 After the Coordinator has reviewed the report, both parties will receive a copy of the investigative report of their review.